truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 One of my favorite stories, Animal Farm, is (as I see it) about a situation where a political revolution is accompanied by *zero* changes in Shamers, Dampers, or Entanglers.
 So society never actually changes.
 True revolutions always involve Better Ideas.

 One better idea is the blockchain.
-Your Bitcoin full node allows you to ignore other people's payment fraud / counterfeiting (it is a Damper)[^n].
+Your Bitcoin full node allows you to ignore other people's payment fraud / counterfeiting (it is a Damper)[^10].

-[^n]: Bitcoin full nodes do Shaming, as well (in the same way that BitTorrent does).
+[^10]: Bitcoin full nodes do Shaming, as well (in the same way that BitTorrent does).
 When trying to download new blocks, Full Nodes need to know who is sending them valid-needed-data, and who is spamming them with junk.
 When spam is detected, the offending node is banned from the P2P network -- they are kicked off the team (Shaming).

 I believe a greatly under-appreciated governance idea is the [Hans](http://blog.oddhead.com/2008/12/22/what-is-and-what-good-is-a-combinatorial-prediction-market/)[onian](http://blog.oddhead.com/2006/10/30/implementing-hansons-market-maker/) ["prediction market"](www.BitcoinHivemind.com).
 It *very efficiently* shames suboptimal politicians, making it easy for us to only elect optimal politicians.